Our policies and slavery statement

-PRS for Music has a zero tolerance approach to modern slavery and human trafficking.
-We are committed to having effective systems and controls in place to safeguard against any form of modern slavery or human trafficking taking place within our business or our supply chains.
+PRS for Music has a zero-tolerance approach to slavery and human trafficking.
+We are committed to having effective systems and controls in place to safeguard against any form of slavery or human trafficking taking place within our business or our supply chains.

-PRS for Music licenses, collects and otherwise administers the performing rights in the musical works of the writer and publisher members of Performing Right Society Limited, via a wholly-owned subsidiary and operating company of PRS, PRS for Music Limited.
+PRS for Music licenses, collects and otherwise administers the performing rights in the musical works of the writer and publisher members of PRS.

 - PRS for Music Code of Conduct

-- PRS for Music Bribery and Corruption Policy
+- PRS for Music Anti-Bribery and Corruption Policy

 - PRS for Music Whistleblowing Policy